 Tai Sui is thought of as a star, orbiting earth every 12 years.
 That means it faces a different direction every year and you can also avoid bad luck by turning your face away.

 The end of the New Year – the 15th day of the first month – is marked by the Lantern Festival.
-It falls on February 11 in 2017 and is marked by letting off fireworks and carrying lanterns to the local temple.
+It is marked by letting off fireworks and carrying lanterns to the local temple.

 The lanterns are usually red for luck and often highly decorative.
 They symbolise the letting go of the past year to make a clean break for the new.
 New Year taboos no longer apply and any decorations are taken down.